Hardware Guide: Your Personal Computer and Equipment

 What should you consider before purchasing a printer for your practice?

-• PCC does not support printers that connect to a PC by a USB cable.
-Your practice may use these printers at your desk for various purposes, but PCC does not recommend them for bulk printing and Partner software can not send jobs directly to a USB-connected printer.
+- PCC does not support printers that connect to a PC by a USB cable.
+Your practice may use these printers at your desk for various purposes, but PCC does not recommend them for bulk printing.
+PCC’s Partner software cannot send jobs directly to a USB-connected printer.

-PCC Recommends HP Printers: PCC recommends Hewlett-Packard LaserJet printers because they have consistently demonstrated compatibility and reliability.
+PCC Recommends HP Printers: PCC recommends Hewlett-Packard LaserJet Business printers because they have consistently demonstrated compatibility and reliability.
 They also support advanced features (e.g. duplex printing and tray selection).
-There are many options among HP’s model M400, M500 and M600 series printers.

 Contact PCC Before Purchasing: Please call PCC Support to verify that a specific device you are considering purchasing is compatible with PCC software.